University of Alberta: Greek life

 From 1909 to 1929, the university held a ban against fraternities and sororities, since Henry Marshall Tory, the first president of the university, ordered all secret societies, including Upsilon Upsilon and Pi Sigma Phi, to be disbanded.
 The drive to remove the ban begun in 1927, when students had formed the Athenian Club to lobby the university.
 During the same year, several men had formed the Rocky Mountain Goat Club, which was only official sanctioned due to the lack of any secret rituals or a written constitution.
 The ban on fraternities and sororities would end in 1929, with the departure of President Tory.
 Members of the Rocky Mountain Goat Club had later formed the nucleus of the university's first fraternities.
 Phi Delta Theta was the first fraternity officially recognized and chartered on September 2, 1930.
 Fraternities and sororities are recognized as student groups by the university and Students' Union through Student Group Services.
 They are supported by local alumni advisors, their international headquarters, and a fraternity and sorority advisor.
 In addition, the fraternities are also governed by the Interfraternity Council and the Panhellenic Council.

-There are eleven fraternity chapters recognized as a student group by the university, and the Students' Union: Delta Chi, Delta Kappa Epsilon, Delta Upsilon, FarmHouse, Kappa Sigma, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta, Pi Kappa Alpha, Theta Chi, and Zeta Psi.
-There are currently six sorority chapters recognized as a student group by the university, and the Students' Union: Alpha Gamma Delta, Alpha Psi, Ceres, Delta Gamma, Kappa Alpha Theta, and Pi Beta Phi.
+There are eleven fraternity chapters recognized as a student group by the university.
+There are currently six sorority chapters recognized by the university.

 Athletics

 The Athletics program at the university is managed by the Athletics Department, a service unit under the Faculty of Kinesiology, Sport, and Recreation.
 The university's male varsity teams are known as the University of Alberta Golden Bears, while the female varsity team is known as the University of Alberta Pandas.
 The university's varsity teams compete in the Canada West Universities Athletic Association conference of U Sports.
 The university's varsity sports programs include basketball, cross-country, curling, football, golf, hockey, rugby, soccer, swimming, track and field, tennis, volleyball, and wrestling.
-The university athletic's department manages more than 500 students in over 24 teams.
+The university athletics department manages more than 500 students in over 24 teams.

 The Golden Bears and Pandas have won 68 national championships since 1961.
 The men's ice hockey team has won the Canada West Conference Championships championship 25 times, and the national championship 15 times, making it the Golden Bears' most successful team at the regional and national level.

 The Faculty of Kinesiology, Sport, and Recreation also operate a number of intramural, sport club and group fitness programs, available to any undergraduate and graduate student that pays the Athletic and Recreation fee through the Campus & Community Recreation service unit.
 Sports offered include traditional sports like volleyball, basketball, soccer and cricket, as well as less traditional events like dodgeball, inner tube water polo, and wallyball.